 We have a duty to:

-Further details can be found in The Records Management Code of Practice for Health and Social Care 2016.
 Please note that the independent inquiry into Child Sexual Abuse (IICSA) has requested that large parts of the health and social care sector do not destroy any records that are, or may fall into, the remit of the inquiry.
 Therefore, Organisations that retain such records are currently not destroying any children’s records until further notice (please consult the website www.iicsa.org.uk for more details).

 10. Social Media and our Website

-When you visit our websites, we collect standard internet log information and details of visitor behaviours.
+When you visit our website, we collect standard internet log information and details of visitor behaviours.
 This is statistical data only which we collect in order to find out the numbers of visitors to the site and the pages visited.
 The information is collected in such a way that does not identify individuals and we do not make any attempts to identify visitors this way.

 Where we do collect personal information on our website, this will be made obvious to you through the relevant pages.